jadeynryan/orcas/README.md

 `orcas` is still a work in progress, as the `cwr_tidy` dataset is mostly tidy but not completely clean.
 There are still missing values and typos, as evident from some encounters having a negative duration.

+> All photos and data belong to the Center for Whale Research, a 501c3
+> nonprofit organization registered in Washington State.

 ## Installation